M. M. Robinson High School: Athletics

 The mascot of the school teams is a ram, and school colours are maroon and gold.
 During the 2005–2006 school year the mascot uniform was taken by a graduating honours student as a year-end prank.
 It was later returned anonymously post commencement.

 The school has a successful baseball program and two students, Mark McDonald and Paul McDonald were drafted in 2001 for the Toronto Blue Jays.

 In 1990 Boys Baseball won the Blue Jay Cup Championship at Skydome.

-The Boys Baseball team won the Halton Secondary School Athletic Association Championship in 2007, 2008 and 2010.
+The Varsity Boys Baseball team won the Halton Secondary School Athletic Association (HSSAA) Championship in 2007, 2008 and 2010, as well as in the Tier 2 Division in 2026.

 The Senior Men's basketball team won the Halton Championships in 1991.

 The Senior Men's hockey team won the silver medal at OFSAA in 1987.

 The Men's hockey team were Peel Halton Champions in 1970-71.

 The Senior Men's football team made their OFSAA Golden Horseshoe Bowl finals debut in 2012.
 They lost to the Lakeshore Catholic Gators of Port Colborne by a score of 29–28, despite leading 21–8 at halftime.

 The Robinson Rams have a long history of football alumni going on to play in university or professionally, this list extended in 2016 as AJ Allen signed his Letter of Intent to play with the University of Guelph Gryphons football program.
 Allen was the 35th overall selection for the 2020 CFL Draft, by the Saskatchewan Roughriders.